 - Place all three types of flour in a mixing bowl.
 Add salt, sugar and stir to mix.
 Add the pandan juice (for pandan flavor) and add the lukewarm water.
 Stir into a smooth batter.
 Add alkaline water if you choose to use

-- Pour this mixture into the cups, about 3/4 cup full and steam over high heat for 18 minutes for large cakes (if using muffin cups) or 12-15 minutes for smaller cakes
+- Pour the batter into preheated cups, about 3/4 cup full and steam over high heat for 18 minutes for large cakes (if using muffin cups) or 12-15 minutes for smaller cakes

 - If your steamer cannot fit all at the same time, do not pour the mixture ahead and let them sit in the cups.
 The flour tends to settle at the bottom after a while.
 Only pour the batter to the cups right before steaming AND stir the batter each time before pouring.
 This is important or your kuih kosui won't turn out right

-- After 15 minutes, remove from the steamer and let them cool down for 5 minutes.
+- After steaming, remove from the steamer and let them cool down for 5 minutes.
 The middle may still appear to have a bit of liquid pooling, but they will dry up as they cool down.
 They can be easily removed by running a small rubber spatula around the edge and lift them up.
 Sprinkle with the coconut toppings and serve

 - Repeat with the next batch of steaming if you need to and make sure the steaming water is back to a rolling boil before steaming and remember to preheat the cups